metomi/rose/sphinx/tutorial/rose/furthertopics/rose-bunch.rst

 Rather than creating multiple apps or

-:ref:`optional configs <rose-turorial-optional-configurations>` to change the way a command is to be run, we can instead use the built-in ``rose_bunch`` application to run multiple command variants, in parallel, under a single job as defined by an application configuration.
+:ref:`optional configs <rose-tutorial-optional-configurations>` to change the way a command is to be run, we can instead use the built-in ``rose_bunch`` application to run multiple command variants, in parallel, under a single job as defined by an application configuration.